 The petition must be filed in the county where you were arrested or where you faced the criminal charges.

-Once you have prepared a petition for expunction, you must place an expunction order.
-In most cases, it is the defendant’s attorney who prepares the order.
-This is the document the judge signs directing the relevant government agencies to destroy all criminal records.
-It is up to you to prepare the order accurately and with all of the necessary information.
+Once you’ve prepared a petition for expunction, you must place an expunction order.
+In most cases, it’s the defendant’s attorney who prepares the order.
+This is the document the judge signs, directing the relevant government agencies to destroy all criminal records.
+It’s up to you to prepare the order accurately and with all of the necessary information.

-Non-disclosure cases are different than expunction cases in that they are often discretionary.
-That is, the judge can decide if they want to grant the request for nondisclosure or not.
-This is different from expunction where the court only has to make an easy decision as to whether a petition meets very strict, easy-to-follow requirements.
+Non-disclosure cases are different from expunction cases in that they are often discretionary.
+That is, the judge can decide if they want to grant the request for non-disclosure or not.
+This is different from expunction, where the court only has to make an easy decision as to whether a petition meets very strict, easy-to-follow requirements.

 When a person qualifies for non-disclosure, they often still have to prove to the court that the non-disclosure is in the interests of justice.
-It is critical to carefully prepare a non-disclosure petition in order to make the best possible case to the court that they should grant your request.
+It’s critical to carefully prepare a non-disclosure petition to make the best possible case to the court that they should grant your request.